mdn/content/files/en-us/glossary/render_blocking/index.md

 {{GlossarySidebar}}

 **Render-blocking** refers to any part of the process of loading a website when it blocks the rendering of the user interface.
-Render-blocking is bad for web performance because it increases the length of time until users can interact with the site.
-This can mean being able to view content, or interact with controls.
+Render-blocking is bad for web performance because it increases the length of time until users can interact with the site — for example viewing content or interacting with controls.

 The most common causes of render-blocking are initially-loaded CSS or JavaScript files.